Non-Self Propelled Vessels

 - Notch barges are barges that, instead of a flat or square sterns, have a notch designed in the middle so that a tug boat can position the bow of the tug in to the center of the barge and more effectively control the movement of the barge.
 You will see both tank and deck barges built this way.

 - A Spud Barge is built so that it can be positioned in one place in relatively shallow water and not move.
 This is accomplished by the placement of two or more long metal pipes or tubes called spuds, vertically on the side of the barge, that can be raised or lowered at will.
 When the barge is correctly in position, the captain sinks the spuds into the bottom and the piling then holds the barge in position.
-This if very common for construction projects and is routinely found on carne barges.
+This is very common for construction projects and is routinely found on carne barges.

 - Jack Up Barge is the next step up from the spud barge.
 It is very similarly constructed, except the spuds are more substantial and the mechanical equipment more complex.
 When the barge is correctly positioned, the legs are positioned on the bottom and the barge is elevated out of the water using the legs as vertical support.

 Working on the water requires innovation, good design and courage.
-Every type of water borne device may fail with disastrous results so it is important to choose good equipment that is designed and suitable for the project intended.
+Every type of waterborne device may fail with disastrous results so it is important to choose good equipment that is designed and suitable for the project intended.